rralph21/Vitug_Ralph_FED_Assignment_5/REFLECTION.md

 - The number of each tree in the ranking
 - The Tree's common name
 - The diameter of the tree's trunk - Diameter at Breast Height (DBH)

+# fetch and Async

+- API returns different data formats (JSON).
+- responses might take time, so async code is needed to handle it smoothly.
+- error handling is important to avoid breaking the script.
+I can display live, updated data without refreshing the page.

+## Summary

+This Assignment has allowed me to work on script that can connect to real time data using API, how to handle the data and display it.